ayan20985/ayan20985.github.io/_projects/2023-12-3-analog-task-manager.md

 title: "Analog Gauge-Based Task Manager"
 layout: page
 image:
-  thumbnail: /assets/projects/analog.png
+  thumbnail: /assets/thumbnails/analog.png
 tagg:
-  #- "this project has been completed, #35835b"
+  - "this project is in-progress, #283741"
-  - "this project is in-progress, #D37070"
+  - "this project's documentation is up to date, #285731"
-  - "this project's documentation is up to date, #35835b"
+  - #"this project has been completed, #285731"
-  #- "this project's documentation is almost complete, #eb9234"
+  - #"this project's documentation is in progress, #733520"
 ---
 Let's make a Analog task manager inspired that allows us to display the CPU core loads, CPU core temperatures, CPU power consumption, GPU load, GPU temperature, GPU power consumption, and memory usage.
+We could also make modular blocks that can form a larger display, perhaps using unconventional 6.35mm headphone jacks for communication between blocks might be cool.

 <div class="content-container" data-bg-image="/assets/images/chevron2.png">
     This project is available as a Github Repository <a href="https://github.com/420Ayan420/analog-task-manager">here</a>.